mjovanc/mjovanc/README.md

 ## Welcome 👋

-Marcus here, working professionally as some sort of Automation/DevOps Engineer with CI/CD pipelines to make life a lot easier for the Software Engineers working on the product.
+Marcus here, working professionally as some sort of Software/Automation Engineer with C/C++ and CI/CD pipelines to make life a lot easier for the Software Engineers.

 <a href="https://aimeos.org/">
     <img src="https://raw.githubusercontent.com/mjovanc/qryptic/master/qryptic-logo.png" width="400" align="right">